Commuting and touring bikes are combined in this

 I hope you find the information here helpful and always welcome your feedback.

-Trying to repair a mysterious clicking sound originally
+Tim trying to repair a mysterious clicking sound

-thought to be the bottom bracket.
-My bike broke in
+originally thought to be the bottom bracket.
+Tim's bike broke in

 the worst place; a remote village in the central Mexican Mountains.